02 August 2019, 19:12

 High Efficiency (HE) appliances are, unfortunately, a little less straightforward.
 There is no over-arching policy or organization that states what makes something an HE appliance or doesn’t, it’s all relative.

 While many brands have appliances that state they perform better than their base model equivalent, there isn’t a guarantee that it will perform any specific percentage better than the federal minimums.
-Typically, HE models are much better than their base counterparts (and products that are both can be save crazy amounts on energy and water!), but it really is up to the consumer to double check all the facts and make sure that the product will perform as expected.
+Typically, HE models are much better than their base counterparts (and products that are both Energy Star certified and boast a HE label can be save crazy amounts on energy and water!), but it really is up to the consumer to double check all the facts and make sure that the product will perform as expected.

-Make sure you look for the Federal Trade Commission’s to help you compare products!
+Make sure you look for the Federal Trade Commission’s Energy Guide labels to help you compare products!

 Energy-Saving Tech For The Whole House

-While efficient appliances will truly help you save both energy and water, the largest single portion of your energy bill is due to (29%) so targeting how you heat and cool your home can do wonders for your wallet and the environment!
+While efficient appliances will truly help you save both energy and water, the largest single portion of your energy bill is due to space cooling and heating (29%) so targeting how you heat and cool your home can do wonders for your wallet and the environment!